-Inspire other families whose lives have been affected by PANS/PANDAS.
+Inspire other families whose lives have been affected by this devastating disorder.

 Learn about other families whose lives have been affected by PANS/PANDAS — and be inspired to share your own.

 A Talk with Nathan Who is Recovering from PANS/PANDAS, Lyme & CIRS Gabriella: I had a chat with Dr. Nancy O’Hara, Nathan, and his mom a few years ago and was blown away by this dynamic group who worked as a team to focus on recovery with compassion, tenacity, and a lot of smarts.
 At […]

 For my son, symptom onset was not overnight.
 He had so many health issues starting the first few weeks of life, which continued throughout his early childhood.
 His body was in a near-constant state of infection and inflammation.
 Add his medical history to a family history riddled with autoimmune and strep-related health issues and it is no wonder that my son has PANS/PANDAS.